 How is galactorrhea diagnosed?

 Your doctor will do a physical exam and review your symptoms.
 They will ask about your health history and lifestyle, and what medicines you take.
 The doctor may order blood tests to check your hormone levels.
 For women, they may order a pregnancy test.
 If the doctor suspects a tumor, they can order an MRI (magnetic resonance imaging).
 This test scans your head to see if you have a tumor or defect of the pituitary gland.
 To check for breast cancer, the doctor can order a mammogram and/or ultrasound.

 You cannot prevent galactorrhea.
 However, once you know the cause, you may be able to avoid it.

 Treatment depends on the cause of galactorrhea.
 Benign tumors can be treated with medicine or surgery.
 Medicine can help if your body is producing too much of a hormone, such as prolactin.
 It also helps treat problems, such as hypothyroidism.
 If a certain medicine causes galactorrhea, your doctor may prescribe a different medicine.

 In many cases, no treatment is necessary.
 Over time, the condition may go away on its own.
 Until then, there are some things you can do to help.

 - Avoid touching your nipples during sexual activity.

-- Don’t do breast self-exams more than one time a month.
+- Don’t do breast self-exams more than once a month.

-- What is the likely cause of my galactorrhea?
+- What is the likely cause of my condition?

-- Can I make any changes at home to help relieve my symptoms?
+- Are there any lifestyle changes I can make to help relieve my symptoms?